Aniket242424/testkami-mvp/README.md

-# Autosana MVP - AI-Powered Test Automation Platform
+# TestKami MVP - AI-Powered Test Automation Platform

 A modern test automation platform that democratizes QA workflows using AI and Appium.
 Convert natural language test cases into automated test scripts and execute them on mobile and web applications.